jannefiluren/Vann.jl/docs/src/data_assim.md

 # Data assimilation methods

-The package contains two classical data assimilation methods; the ensemble Kalman filter and the particle filter.
+The package contains two classical data assimilation methods: the ensemble Kalman filter and the particle filter.
 Both filter can be used with any combinations of the snow and hydrological models.
 Select the ensemble Kalman filter using `enkf_filter` and the particle filter using